sebasdarius/data_science_portfolio/readme.md

 ## Projects

 [Basketball Hall of Fame Prediction](https://github.com/sebasdarius/data_science_portfolio/blob/master/Basketball_HOF/Model_Selection.ipynb): A model that gives NBA players' probabilities of making the Basketball Hall of Fame based on career stats and accomplishmments.
+This project involved scraping data and combining data from several datasets.